tolauwae/phd-thesis/src/oop/oop.typ

 #import "@preview/cetz:0.3.4"

 Today, remote debuggers---like the one presented in the previous chapter---are commonly used to debug microcontrollers, however, there are severe disadvantages.
-Luckily, a novel technique, called out-of-place debugging, can be adopted to overcome these disadvantages.
+Luckily, a novel technique, called out-of-place debugging, can be adopted to largely evade these disadvantages by moving the debugging session to another more powerful device.

 During the writing of this dissertation we explored two new concepts for out-of-place debugging, which are essential for microcontrollers.
 Initially, we explored how to support event-driven applications, which are common in microcontrollers.